Spaceslug/FogOfWarChess/roadlog-changemap.md

 - learn how to debug in the IDE
 - a check to evaluate the validity of time spent on move.
 Change the value if it seams wrong.
 - go back and forwards in the move while playing a match
-- a way to see where and when pices died
 - castling checks threatened fields, and works with FisherRandom
 - print the Rules of a SlugChess game to text
 - print the VisionRules of a SlugChess game to text